About Insurance Benefits

 How do I submit or track a claim for reimbursement?

-Insurance companies frequently request progress notes, treatment plans, or other clinical details when a therapist is in-network.
-Out-of-network, the only information ever shared (and only if you want insurance reimbursement) is the date of service, procedure code, fee, and diagnosis.
+Out-of-network, the only information shared is the date of service, procedure code, fee, and diagnosis.
 Everything we discuss stays between us.

 No external limits on care